Solo-Her0/Chat-App/README.md

 - **Modern UI**: Clean, responsive interface built with Tailwind CSS featuring a modal-based username selection
 - **Multiple Input Methods**: Send messages by clicking the send button or pressing Enter
 - **Smart Timestamps**: Messages show time for today, full date for older messages
-- **User Avatars**: Each message displays a colorful avatar with the user's initial
+- **User Avatars**: Each message displays an avatar with the user's first initial
-- **Group Chat**: Messages get broadcast to everyone connected to the chat
+- **Group Chat (Global Lobby)**: Messages get broadcast to everyone connected to the chat
+- **Private Group Chats**: Create or join private groups using a Group ID (letters, numbers, _ and -)
+- **Scoped Visibility**: When inside a private group, global lobby messages are hidden
-- **Chat History Management**: Clear all chat history with confirmation dialog
+- **Chat History Management (Global)**: Clear global chat history with confirmation dialog
-- **Message Pagination**: Load more older messages with "Load More" button
+- **Group History Management**: Clear chat history for just the current group (does not affect global or other groups)
+- **Independent Clears**: Clearing global history never clears group history, and vice versa
+- **Server Logs**: Console logs for group lifecycle events (create group chat, clear history (group chat or global), delete group chat)
 - **Static File Serving**: Serves up HTML, CSS, and JavaScript files from the public folder
 - **Error Handling**: Error messages for username conflicts and validation issues